Hyagoro/Vehicle_detection_tracking/README.md

 | 1      | [400, 480]  |
 | 0.7    | [400, 480]  |

-I tried to use PCA to reduce feature vector length (8460) to 4000, and 6000 but the results wasn't good enough due to loosing a lot of calculation time during prediction.
+I tried to use PCA to reduce feature vector length (8460) to 4000, and 6000 but the results were not good enough due to losing a lot of calculation time during prediction.
 Ultimately I searched on 4 scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image5]